Path-integral Monte Carlo simulation of time-reversal noninvariant bulk systems with a case study of rotating Yukawa gases: Computational considerations

 \section{Computational considerations}

-While our first formula for the thermal density matrix, Eq.~(\ref{firstform}), and the one we obtain by a modular transformation, Eq.~(\ref{eq:second}), are mathematically equivalent, they do differ from the computational point of view.
-As each theta function is computed as a sum of Gaussians with subsequently shifted arguments, it is essential that those Gaussians should be narrow.
-This is ensured if the parameters ($\tau_1$, $\tau'_1$, $\tau_2$) of those thetas have a large magnitude.
+While our first formula for the thermal density matrix, Eq.~(\ref{firstform}), and the one we obtain by a modular transformation, Eq.~(\ref{eq:second}), are mathematically equivalent, they do differ from a computational point of view.
+As each $\vartheta$ function is computed as a sum of Gaussians with subsequently shifted arguments, it is essential that those Gaussians should be narrow.
+This is ensured if the parameters ($\tau_1$, $\tau'_1$, $\tau_2$) of those $\vartheta$'s have a large magnitude.
 Notice that $\tau_1$ and $\tau_2$ are pure imaginary, and

 Hence it is advantageous to use Eq.~(\ref{firstform}) for large $\beta$ and Eq.~(\ref{eq:second}) for small $\beta$.
-Spelling out the summations implicit in the Jacobi theta functions, \begin{widetext}
+Spelling out the summations implicit in the Jacobi $\vartheta$ functions, \begin{widetext}

 where

 and